shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 ##### XGBOOST model to predict zone.
 The above custom algorithm approach gave a decent solution to the problem of zone detection.
 However, there were still some errors in zones 5, 17 and 9.
-So I tried to use a supervised learning algorithm using XGBOOST.
+So I tried a supervised learning algorithm using XGBOOST [^5].
+XGBOOST is a distributed gradient boosting library.

-The input for the XGBOOST model consisted of the following
+The input for the XGBOOST model was generated through the following
+ways:

 1) The Labeled input data in "Training Object Detection" where the actual threats are hand labeled as body zones and swapped out with one label as "threat" just before inputting to TFRecord.
 2) Use the above custom zone predictor to predict body zone for all the training data and use only the correctly predict zones as input to XGBOOST.

+The input consisted of frame number, bounding boxes for head, hands, groin and the threat.
+The label was the body zone the threat belong to.
+The following hyperparameters were tried for the XGBOOST model.

+- n_estimators = [200, 300, 400, 500, 600]
+- max_depth = [4, 6, 8, 10]

-During training the XGBOOST model gave very high accuracy of more than 98%.
+The XGBOOST model gave very high accuracy of more than 98% on the cross validation set.
 But when applied to the overall inference the results were not as high and it looked like the model was overfitting to the test data.

 #### Inference
 ![](Inference.png)